hovel/pybbm/docs/contributing.rst

 2) Improve documentation

 * you can correct typos or "bad english"
-* add a new documentation part (for exemple, a "how to" than could help people when using pybb in some use-case. eg: how to add news fields to `Topic` model).
+* add a new documentation part (for example, a "how to" than could help people when using pybb in some use-case. eg: how to add news fields to `Topic` model).

 3) Fix a bug.
 You should: